LMMS/lmms/tests/scripted/README.md

 still need to be updated.
 This script checks whether these strings are still matching the code.

-Content:

-* `check-strings`: Script to check for invalid strings
-* expectation.txt: Expectation file for verify script

 ## Check namespace

 [check-namespace](check-namespace) checks namespaces and a few related things